Luke Hochevar: College career

-Hochevar was selected by the Los Angeles Dodgers in the 39th round (1,191st overall) of the 2002 MLB amateur entry draft but chose to attend college at the University of Tennessee instead.
+Hochevar was selected by the Los Angeles Dodgers in the 39th round (1,191st overall) of the 2002 Major League Baseball draft, but he chose to attend college at the University of Tennessee instead.
 Hochevar was used primarily as a relief pitcher during his freshman year for the Volunteers, striking out 73 batters and walking 24 in 77 innings of work.
 After the 2003 season, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 His sophomore season was injury plagued for Hochevar; he missed a total of eight weeks playing time.
 However, he was good enough to be selected for the USA Baseball National Team, earning the victory in the FISU II World University Baseball Championship against Japan.
 Hochevar bounced back as a junior, striking out a school record 154 batters, posting a 15–3 record, and 2.26 ERA for the season.
-For his efforts he was named the Southeastern Conference Pitcher of the Year and won the Roger Clemens Award.
+For his efforts, he was named the Southeastern Conference Pitcher of the Year and won the Roger Clemens Award.